MyNixOS website logo

 class Weaken a => Strengthen a where

-strengthen :: Weak a -> Result a
+strengthen :: Weakened a -> Either Failure a

 Note that a strong type may have only one associated weak type.
 The same weak type may be used for multiple strong types.
 This restriction guides the design of "good" strong-weak type pairs, keeps them synchronized, and aids type inference.